Typst

 File Search Locations

-Files referenced in src attributes are searched in the following locations (in order):
+Files referenced in src attributes (for @file and @source directives) and images referenced directly in image() calls are searched in the following locations (in order):

 public/directorybook/directory- Current page's directory